StrawHatHacker/Shiro-The-Discord-Bot/README.md

   > Enables or disables the automatic role assignment when a new member joins
 ##### Add or Remove
 * **\>add/remove filter \<word\>**
-  > Adds or removes a word from the filtered words list
+  > Adds or removes a word from the filtered words list.
+Members who type that word will get their message deleted
+  > Dms member
   >
   > *Limited at 10 words, 20 words for supporters*
 * **\>add/remove linkchannel \<channel\>**
-  > Adds or removes a channel from the list of ignored channels for link deletion
+  > Adds or removes a channel from the list of ignored channels.
+Channels added to the list will get ignored when links are posted
 * **\>add/remove autorole \<role\>**
-  > Adds or removes a role from the auto role list
+  > Adds or removes a role from the auto role list.
+When a user join the will get assigned all of the specified roles
   >
   > *Limited at 1 role, 10 roles for supporters*
+* **\>add/remove blacklist \<id\>**
+  > Adds or removes an id from the blacklisted ids.
+If a blacklisted user joins the guild they get banned instantly
+  > Logs to modlog and dms the banned user
+  >
+  > *Limited at 10 ids, 50 ids for supporters*
 ##### Set
 * **\>set modlog \<channel\>**
   > Sets the channel for moderation logging
 * **\>set chatlog \<channel\>**
-  > Sets the channel for chat logging
+  > Sets the channel for chat logging.
+Logs edited/deleted messages, bulk deletions
 * **\>set changelog \<channel\>**
   > Sets the channel for member/guild change logging
 * **\>set welcomechannel \<channel\>**